xzluo97/MvMM-RegNet/README.md

 ### Usage

 Training the model is through `./src_3d/train_unified_seg.py` for 3D images and `./src_2d/train_unified_seg_2d.py` for 2D images.
-For example, the following code shows the usage for 3D-training:
+For example, the following code shows the usage for 3D pairwise registration:

 ```
 python train_unified_seg.py